Gender roles in pre-Columbian Mesoamerica: Labor

-Pre-Columbian Mesoamerican arts contains evidence of a gendered division of labor, depicting women engaged in domestic labor such as weaving, childrearing, tending to animals, and giving birth.
+Pre-Columbian Mesoamerican arts contain evidence of a gendered division of labor, depicting women engaged in domestic labor such as weaving, childrearing, tending to animals, and giving birth.
 Weaving was more strongly associated with gender for the Classic Mexica than the Classic Maya, for which it indicated class.
 Men were depicted with weapons and in positions of religious and political authority.
 While evidence suggests that farming was seen as a male activity, the gendered divisions of labor may not have been so strict.
 Analysis of the bones of women revealed evidence of wear patterns strongly associated with the repetitive motion of grinding maize, suggesting women were primarily engaged in that labor.
 Anthropologists such as Miranda Stockett believe it is likely that men, women, and children all participated in farming and domestic labor to varying degrees.

 Women also hold a variety of roles within the family.
-These range from harvesting the grains and preparing the food for the family, to taking care of the domesticated animals.
-When examining the role women play in planting and harvesting, one notices that this area still holds some stereotypes with how the women aid their husbands.
-In some societies women are responsible for sowing and harvesting the crops but are restricted from ploughing.
+These range from harvesting the grains and preparing the food for the family to taking care of the domesticated animals.
+When examining the role women play in planting and harvesting, one notices that this area still holds some stereotypes about how women aid their husbands.
+In some societies, women are responsible for sowing and harvesting crops but are restricted from ploughing.
 The roles shared between men and women in agriculture in Santa Rosa, Yucatán.
 Although women are allocated such tasks as sowing, with all its association with fertility, they are rigidly excluded from ploughing.
 The significance of not allowing women to plough is related to human reproduction.
-The common belief is that women should not be able to plough because it invades on the male's role in human reproduction.
+The common belief is that women should not be able to plough because it invades the male's role in human reproduction.
 Thus, men are able to carry out all stages of the agriculture cycle, including the planting of the seed, while women—even in their role as head of the household—are sanctioned to rely upon men for particular tasks.
-The reasoning behind limiting women's roles with production of the crops is directly related to reproduction.
-Women rely on men for some tasks when planting crops, just as women need the assistance of the men in reproduction.
+The reasoning behind limiting women's roles in the production of the crops is directly related to reproduction.
+Women rely on men for some tasks when planting crops, just as women need the assistance of men in reproduction.